sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-international-core-winpelayereddriver.md

 In Japan, many retail users have 106-key keyboards, while some others have 101- or 102-key keyboards.
 In Korea, several different types of keyboards are available, some with different numbers of keys.

-This setting provides a means to select the specific keyboard to configure during Windows® Setup.
+This setting provides a means to select the specific keyboard to configure during Windows Setup.

 ## Value